shpml/fundamentals/08_chapter/12_assessment.md

 2) Create four variables that simulate the cards in your game.

 - They should be `string` types.
-- Two should have a value of `"queen"`, and the other two should have a value of `"king"`.
+- Two should have a value of `'queen'`, and the other two should have a value of `'king'`.
-- They will represent your cards (i.e., "queen" card).
+- They will represent your cards (i.e., `'queen'` card).
 - Name your variables `cardOne`, `cardTwo`, `cardThree`, and `cardFour`.

 Here's an example of one card: